grpc/proposal/A55-stateful-session-affinity.md

 `name` is the name of the cookie used in this feature.

-`path` is the path for which this cookie is applied.
+`path` is the path for which this cookie is applied. **Note:** the path value here needs to match any path specified in a RouteConfiguration when route based [Filter Config Override][filter_config_override] is used.

 `ttl` is the time-to-live for the cookie.
 It is set on the cookie but will not be enforced by gRPC.